 Since its founding in 1972 by the six original members of the then European Communities, the EUI has earned a reputation as a leading international academic institution with a European focus.
 The four departments – Economics, History and Civilization, Law, and Political and Social Sciences – host scholars from more than 60 countries, studying for the Institution’s doctorate or the one-year master in law.

 Furthermore, the Robert Schuman Centre for Advanced Studies (RSC) focuses on inter-disciplinary, comparative and policy research on the major issues affecting European societies, while the Max Weber Programme for Post-doctoral Studies prepares fellows for a career in academia.
 The School of Transnational Governance (STG), established in 2017, aims to deliver teaching and high level training on the concepts, methods and techniques of transnational governance.
-In addition to a policy leader fellowship programme and executive training, the STG offers a one-year master's degree in transnational governance.
+In addition to a policy leader fellowship programme and executive training, the STG offers a two-year master's degree in transnational governance.

 The EUI’s distinctly international environment offers unique academic training, enriches the intellectual experience and provides exceptional opportunities for academics across disciplines and borders.